 To get his name listed in the Guinness Book of Records as the world’s youngest matador, his parents encouraged him to kill six calves in Mexico, on Jan.
 2009.

 A video was even brought to the attention of Guinness World Records for recognition.
 Fortunately, the record will not be validated on the grounds that they " do not accept records based on the killing or harming of animals".
 Well done the Guiness Book!

 Let us remember that the Antibullfighting Alliance succedeed in preventing baby bullfighters under 16 from facing a bull in a bullring and managed to ban El Juli (on the left) and Andy Cartagena from performing from 1995 to 1996.
 Moreover, at our request, the law court fined the organiser of bullfights in Nîmes, in 1997, owing to his previous performances.

-In 1998 we succeeded in making the Paralysed of France drop this fundraising.
+We succeeded in making the Paralysed of France and other humanitarian organisations drop this fundraising.
 Here’s what the director wrote to us: "We’re glad to announce you that, owing to your campain, we won’t accept any funds due to the sufferings of any animals anymore".

 You can join the Antibullfighting Alliance, download our documents, our folders and shop safely online By purchasing from this catalogue, you will be contributing to the fight against bullfighting.